jan-cieslik/cancer_informatics/docs/learning_R/manipulating_saving_data.md

 ```

 :::note example data set glioma
-"*A non-randomized pilot study on malignant glioma patients with pretargeted adjuvant radioimmunotherapy using Yttrium-90-biotin.*
+"*A non-randomized pilot study on malignant glioma patients with pretreated adjuvant radioimmunotherapy using Yttrium-90-biotin.*
 *A data frame with 37 observations on the following 7 variables.*"

 - No.: patient number